 Courses may be chosen from ASTRO, GEOPH, MA PH or PHYS.
 Many of the courses have MATH pre- or corequisites so students must plan accordingly and might wish to pair the Physics minor with a major in Mathematics.

 Psychology

 A minor in Psychology consists of

+- The minor must include the following:

-- · PSYCO 104 Basic Psychological Processes - · PSYCO 105 Individual and Social Behavior
+- PSYCO 104 Basic Psychological Processes

+- · PSYCO 105 Individual and Social Behavior